NC DAP Accuplacer Placement Testing

 |Special Credit students||Dependent upon course selection|

-When do you need to take NC DAP Accuplacer / ASSET / COMPASS?
+When do you need to take NC DAP Accuplacer?

 It is reccomended for you to take the placement tests before you register on your first term at MCC.
 Please contacthe Counseling and Career Development Center at 910-576-6222, extension 223, to make an appointment for a test session.
 You must bring a photo ID to the session.
-To find out more information about the admissions process please contact the admission's office at 910-576-6222 extension 220.
+To find out more information about the admissions process, please contact the Enrollment Specialist at 910-576-6222 extension 220.

-Applicants for Allied Health programs (Dental Assisting, Medical Assisting, and Practical Nursing) should discuss retesting with the Admissions Officer.
+Applicants for Allied Health programs (Dental Assisting, Medical Assisting, and Practical Nursing) should discuss retesting with the Enrollment Specialist.
 Students in non-allied health programs may retest based upon recommendation of the Counseling & Career Development Center.

 Who is exempt from taking the placement test?